-Make these healthy millet crepes for your breakfast.
-These are easy, quick, and delicious.
-Also, these millet crepes are gluten-free.
+Make these healthy millet crepes for breakfast.
+They are easy, quick, and delicious, and they are gluten-free.

-Finger Millet Crepes or ragi crepes or ragi adai is perfect for your kid's tiffin box or for a healthy breakfast.
-Add lots of veggies of your choice to these savory millet crepes and make em extra delicious and healthy.
+Finger Millet Crepes, also known as ragi crepes or ragi adai, are perfect for your kid's tiffin box or for a healthy breakfast.
+Add lots of veggies of your choice to these savory millet crepes to make them extra delicious and healthy.

 Ragi or nachni is also known as finger millet.
 This is a staple food in Bangalore (South India).
 This is also popularly known as ragi adai.
 Finger millet is a superfood for many good reasons.
 This is one of the healthiest cereals on this planet.
-Millets are full of protein, fiber, vitamins, minerals, and other essential nutrients.
+Millets contain protein, fiber, vitamins, minerals, and other essential nutrients.
 This is a low-carb whole grain that is gluten-free also.

 Millet is a cereal grain packed with proteins, fiber, and many other nutrients.
-These look like seeds and considered ancient grains.
-These are the whole grains and hence least processed and have all nutrients intact.
-Also, these ancient grains are gluten-free and one of the major cereals for those who are allergic to gluten or have celiac diseases.
+It looks like seeds and is considered an ancient grain.
+Whole grains are the least processed and have all nutrients intact.
+Also, these ancient grains are gluten-free and are one of the major cereals for those who are allergic to gluten or have celiac disease.

 This is rich in protein, fiber, vitamins, minerals, and many micronutrients required for a healthy body.
-It contains minerals like iron, copper, magnesium, calcium, phosphorous, potassium, and many more essential nutrients.
-Let's see some of the nutritional values and health benefits of millets.
+It contains minerals like iron, copper, magnesium, calcium, phosphorous, potassium, and other essential nutrients.
+Let's see some of the nutritional values and health benefits of millet.

 - Wholegrain